philc/book-notes/how to raise an adult - julie lythcott-haims.md

 * The author is wishing for the freedoms that kids had in the 80s and 90s -- producing more robust people.
 An environment that's like a free run, rather than a treadmill.
-* "There is a side of contemporary American culture -- fearful, litigious, controlling -- that we do not brag about but that we reveal in our child rearing."
+* "There is a side of contemporary American culture -- fearful, litigious, controlling -- that we do not brag about but that we revel in our child rearing."
 * "There are two things children should get from their parents: roots and wings" - Johann Wolfgang von Goethe.
 * "There's no freedom.
 No play.
-Hell-bent on removing all risks of life and on catapulting them into the college with the right brand nae, we've robbed our kids of the chance to construct and know their own *selves*."
+Hell-bent on removing all risks of life and on catapulting them into the college with the right brand name, we've robbed our kids of the chance to construct and know their own *selves*."

 ## Our kids lack basic life skills (chap 6)